threadi/external-files-in-media-library/readme.txt

 * Added hint for hook documentation in settings
 * Optimized handling of upload-form if nothing has been added there
 * Removed language files from release

+= 1.0.3 =
+* Prevent usage of plugin with older PHP than required minimum